 How often have you implemented a company strategy but failed to achieve the desired result because leadership changed direction or cut back on resources?
 Poor execution is deadly when attempting to improve the customer experience because it shows a lack of commitment from leaders to invest their time and resources.
 The promises become false exhortations, which of course demonstrate a lack of integrity.
 The trust within and around the organization dies.
 Now, there is an even bigger problem.

-Bonus Flaw: CEO Don’t Walk the Talk
+Bonus Flaw: The CEO Doesn’t Walk the Talk

 CEO’s agree that improving the customer experience gives a company its biggest competitive advantage.
 73% of executives identify improving the customer experience as a top three priority.
 Yet, studies show that less than 13% of companies have strong CX cultures that drive better business results.
 The rest are mired in these CX flaws.
-It seems everyone is talking about improving, but few are getting anything of substance done.
+Therefore, it seems everyone is talking about improving, but few are getting anything of substance done.

-Quite frankly, in order to avoid these CX Flaws leaders have to look in the mirror.
+Quite frankly, to avoid these CX Flaws executive leaders must look in the mirror.
 Their values, experience and habits are often their own worst enemy.
 They got to the top with strengths of hard work, drive, and business analytics but it inhibits their vision.
 All of what they have accomplished may be good. but the game has changed.
-The customer has the power not the CEO.
+However, the customer has the power not the CEO, other executives, or board.
 Competition is global, customers are more discerning, and employees less loyal.
-Now the emotional intelligence skills of empathy, open mindedness, listening, team-building, and innovation are needed.
+Now the emotional intelligence skills of empathy, open mindedness, listening, team building, and innovation are needed.

-By the way, do you want to enhance your career by increasing the customer experience of your department or organization today?
+Also, do you want to enhance your career by increasing the customer experience of your department or organization today?
 Download this complimentary eBook guide: The Customer has the Power.